jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

-Corrected a problem where SQL Agent - Jobs Failed alerts were re-sent when alarm actions were created. | DS-1743 Corrected a problem where Alarm action generate Deadlock alarm can't find zip file. | DS-1721 Corrected a problem where multiple duplicate alerts were sent after an alarm actions change. | DS-1712 Corrected a problem where SQL Agent Job List writes too much data to Spotlight Statistics Repository. | DS-1630
+Corrected a problem where SQL Agent - Jobs Failed alerts were re-sent when alarm actions were created. | DS-1743 Corrected a problem where Alarm action generate Deadlock alarm can't find zip file. | DS-1721 Corrected a problem where multiple duplicate alerts were sent after an alarm actions change. | DS-1712 Corrected a problem where Clusters - Failed over Alarm Shouldn't be raised when scheduled outage ends. | DS-1688 Corrected a problem where SQL Agent Job List writes too much data to Spotlight Statistics Repository. | DS-1630